hugo-jaumotte/Productivity-extension/README.md

 2. Solution
 Use the Chrome storage API to save settings locally.
 This allows the extension to persist user preferences across sessions and devices.

+---

+## Evolution Perspectives

+Publish the project into the Chrome Web Store

+Integrate a backend using Node.js and SQLite to store anonymized user's data and enable more advanced analytics.

+This could allows us to add new features:
+- Tracking average time spent on distracting websites
+- Weekly productivity reports and activity summaries
+- Progress tracking and improvement metrics